jmparsons/play-lessc/README.md

 # play-lessc
-This [sbt][sbt] plugin for [Play 2.1.x][play] provides the ability to use lessc command line tools to compile less through node instead of the default Rhino.
+This [sbt][sbt] plugin for [Play 2.1.x][play] provides the ability to use command line tools to compile less through node instead of Rhino.

 # Prerequisites
-This plugin requires lessc in this case installed globally through node.js and npm.
+This plugin requires lessc - [Less][less] command line program - which can be installed through node.js and npm:

+Globally:

-    npm install -g lessc
+    npm install -g less

+Locally:

+    npm install less

 # Installation
 Add the resolver and sbt plugin to your `project/pugins.sbt` file:

     resolvers += "JMParsons Releases" at "http://jmparsons.github.io/releases/"

-    addSbtPlugin("com.jmparsons" % "play-lessc" % "0.0.8")
+    addSbtPlugin("com.jmparsons" % "play-lessc" % "0.0.9")

 # Usage
 Import the plugin file into your Build.scala to override settings: